-Then again, average change in broker recommendation is always preferred over a single recommendation change.
+It is needless to say, the average change in broker recommendation is preferred over a single recommendation change.

-Interestingly, the price movement is generally a function of the recommendations from new analysts.
+The price movement of a stock is generally a function of the recommendations on it from new analysts.
 Stocks typically see an upward price movement with a new analyst coverage compared to what they witness with a rating upgrade under an existing coverage.
-Positive recommendations – Buy and Strong Buy – generally lead to a significantly positive price reaction than Hold recommendations.
+Positive recommendations — Buy and Strong Buy — generally lead to a significantly more positive price reaction than Hold recommendations.
 On the contrary, analysts hardly initiate coverage with a Strong Sell or Sell recommendation.

-Now, if an analyst gives a new recommendation on a company that has limited or no existing coverage, investors start paying more attention to it.
+Now, if an analyst gives a new recommendation on a company that has very few or no existing coverage, investors start paying more attention to it.
 Also, any new information attracts portfolio managers to build a position in the stock.

 So, it’s a good strategy to bet on stocks that have seen increased analyst coverage over the last few weeks.